cfpb/hmda-platform/README.md

 6. The PR is deployed to development servers to be checked using Newman
 7. The PR is merged only by a separate member in the dev team

-## Postman Collection

-We've created a [HMDA Postman](https://github.com/cfpb/hmda-platform/tree/master/newman/postman) collection that makes it easier to do an end-to-end filing of the HMDA Data including upload, parsing data, flagging edits, resolving edits, and submitting data when S/V edits are resolved.

 ## Contributing

-`CFPB` is developing the `HMDA Platform` in the open to maximize transparency and encourage third party contributions.
+[`CFPB`](https://www.consumerfinance.gov/) is developing the `HMDA Platform` in the open to maximize transparency and encourage third party contributions.
 If you want to contribute, please read and abide by the terms of the [License](LICENSE) for this project.
+[Pull Requests](https://help.github.com/articles/using-pull-requests/) are always welcome.

+## Issues

 We use GitHub issues in this repository to track features, bugs, and enhancements to the software.
-[Pull Requests](https://help.github.com/articles/using-pull-requests/) are welcome

 ## Open source licensing info
 1. [TERMS](TERMS.md)